Things to do in Ohio indoors

 When you’re done visiting the Museum, make sure you leave time to visit all of Mansfield’s other awesome family attractions.
 Things to do in Mansfield, Ohio with kids.

-There’s also water play, a construction site, a large grocery-store, vet clinic, giant teeth (think: dental hygiene), and an art room.
+There’s also water play, a construction site, a large grocery store, a vet clinic, giant teeth (think: dental hygiene), and an art room.
 Adults will appreciate the numerous seating areas!
 TIP: If you’re trying to save money, cafeteria tables are located just outside the entrance.
 Pack a lunch.

 For more ideas of things to do in the Cincinnati area, click HERE.

-A smalltown boy from Wapakoneta, Ohio made it all the way to the moon.
+A small-town boy from Wapakoneta, Ohio made it all the way to the moon.
 Now the museum that bears his name draws visitors from all over the world.
-However, the museum chronicles more than just the life of Armstrong, there is a large emphasis on Ohio astronauts, the Apollo 11 mission, and NASA.
+The Armstrong Air & Space Museum chronicles more than just the life of Armstrong, there is a large emphasis on Ohio astronauts, the Apollo 11 mission, and NASA.

 Our children were 8, 6, and 4 at the time of our visit and we found this to be an easy museum to visit with kids.
 Things that aren’t meant to be touched are behind glass.
 Interactive displays are sprinkled throughout the museum to keep young ones paying attention.
 Our youngest, age 4, even found things that kept her engaged.
 You can find a full review of our visit HERE.